MPC-SoK/frameworks/aby/README.md

 ABY was developed by Daniel Demmler, Thomas Schneider and Michael Zohner in the [ENCRYPTO group](https://www.encrypto.informatik.tu-darmstadt.de/encrypto/) at TU Darmstadt.

 Our recommendation: ABY provides a powerful low-level crytographic interface that gives the developer significant control over performance.
-We recommend ABY for users who are familiara with MPC protocols, their relative tradeoffs, and the circuit model of computation.
+We recommend ABY for users who are familiar with MPC protocols, their relative tradeoffs, and the circuit model of computation.

 ## Docker setup